 - a.
-Charges For each year-round dwelling, the Cooperative will provide a single phase line extension for a distance of 100 feet.
+Charges For each year-round dwelling with an approved septic tank and well installed or municipal water and sewer connections, and attached to a permanent concrete foundation or HUD compliant mobile home installation, the Cooperative will provide a single phase line extension for a distance of 100 feet.
 Distribution line extensions in excess of 100 feet will require an advance deposit of \$6.00 per foot for all such excess footage.
 Line extensions greater than 1,500 feet or any involving extraordinarily unique considerations will be evaluated on a case-by-case basis.
 The Member-Consumer must provide recordable easements or rights-of-way acceptable to the Cooperative for all lands encumbered by the new line extension, the Cooperative will assist with the completion of standard easement forms.
 The Member-Consumer is ultimately responsible for providing all necessary easements required by the Cooperative. - b.
-Construction - The Cooperative's standard practice shall be to install new line extensions underground, however the Cooperative may elect to install overhead service if practical difficulties prevent the installation of underground service using standard construction methods.
+Construction The Cooperative's standard practice shall be to install new line extensions underground, however the Cooperative may elect to install overhead service if practical difficulties prevent the installation of underground service using standard construction methods.
 When right-of-way clearing is required, additional charges for clearing will apply.
 The Member-Consumer may provide right of way clearing on their own property, however clearing on public lands, or on lands owned by others shall be completed by the Cooperative and the Member-Consumer shall provide a non-refundable contribution equal to the cost of clearing.
 If the Member-Consumer desires underground service where practical difficulties to trenching exist, such as, but not limited to, rocky ground, in or near waterways, swamps, marshes or wetlands or when the cable route passes under landscaping, driveways, patios or any other paved areas, the additional cost, including any directional boring, shall be non-refundable and paid by the Member-Consumer.
 In all cases the Cooperative shall determine which service type is allowable if installing overhead or underground service would be impractical or present a potential detriment to the electrical system or service to other Member-Consumers.
 An additional non-refundable amount of \$3.00 per foot for all footage shall be added for practical difficulties associated with winter construction in the period from December 15 to March 31 inclusive.
 This charge will not apply to jobs which are inspected, paid, and ready for construction prior to November 1.
-Line extension policies for auxiliary uses such as pole barns, RV pads, accessory buildings, or where three phase service is requested are defined in other sections of the Construction Policy.
+Line extension policies for auxiliary uses in Residential service areas not serving a year-round dwelling as defined in (a.) above such as pole barns, RV pads, accessory buildings, or where three phase service is requested are defined in Section III,B, 2.

-Issued May 18, 2022 By Tony Anderson General Manager Grawn, Michigan Effective for service rendered on and after June 15, 2022
+Issued January 23, 2023By Tony Anderson

+General Manager

+Grawn, Michigan